lewis6991/hover.nvim/README.md

         - `winid` (integer)
         - `pos` ({[1]: integer, [2]: integer})
     - `done`: callback.
 First argument should be passed:
-        - `nil`/`false` if the hover failed to execute.
+        - `nil` if the hover failed to execute.
 This will allow other lower priority hovers to run.
         - A table with the following fields:
           - `lines` (string array)
           - `filetype` (string)